-In Section 2, we review concepts related to Choquet convexity in a topological setting (K is a compact space).
-In particular we recall the notions of representing measure, of Choquet boundary and of a Choquet convex function.
+In Section 2, we review concepts related to Choquet convexity in a topological setting (K is a compact space) and fix terminology and notation.
+In particular we recall the notions of representing measure, of Choquet boundary and of Choquet convex function.
+This part is quite standard and can be found (under a slightly different notation) in e.g. [5] or [16].
 In Section 3 we introduce the central notion of this work, that is, the notion of trace-convexity, both for functions (Definition 8) and for sets (Definition 17).
-We show that Choquet convexity can be equivalently restated in terms of trace convexity for continuous functions (Corollary 13).
+As consequence of our first main result (Theorem 11) we show that Choquet convexity can be equivalently restated in terms of trace convexity for continuous functions (Corollary 13).
 This restatement allows a natural extension by considering traces of upper semicontinuous convex functions, see Definition 5.
-We also introduce convex-trace sets and a trace convexification for sets and establish an abstract Krein-Milman theorem.
+We also introduce convex-trace sets and a notion of trace convexification for sets and reproduce an abstract Krein-Milman theorem (Theorem 24), which has been previously established via a different approach in [16, Corollary 8.19].
+As pointed out by one of the referees, the trace-convexification of a set, under a different terminology, can also be deduced from the results presented in [16].
+In view of this, several of the results of Section 3 should rather be viewed as an alternative approach to the theory exposed in [16, Chapter 8].
 In Section 4 we show that this new setting fits perfectly to the framework of Bauer's maximum principle (Theorem 28).
 Moreover, in the specific case that the compact set is metrizable, an enhanced version of the maximum principle (Theorem 35) and a generic maximum principle (Theorem 37) hold true.
 Finally, in Section 5 we provide three typical examples of different nature to illustrate these notions and the results of this work.
 2 Preliminaries and notation.